Technology

 #5: Robust QA checks

-The quality assurance (QA) process should be part of the localization management platform to allow every pertinent party to review results and understand changes.
+The quality assurance (QA) process should be part of the translation management system to allow every pertinent party to review results and understand changes.
 They can check for missing tags or inconsistent glossary terms and verify their correction.
 This program also provides feedback to linguists to certify they understand changes and adjust for them in future work.

 Often Overrated Features